aws-samples/serverless-patterns/eventbridge-bedrock-s3-aoss/README.md

 > [!NOTE]
-> Substitute the stack_id with one from the list in output of the `cdk list` command
+> Substitute the stack_id with one from the list in output from the `cdk list` command
     ```
     cdk synth <stack_id>
     ```